confetti-framework/docs/docs/index.md

 actionLink: /docs/
 features:
 - title: Developer friendly
-  details: A project starts simple, yet all possibilities are within reach.
+  details: Your project starts simple, yet all possibilities are within reach.
 - title: Easily adaptable
   details: Confetti consists of all small parts that are easily adjustable.
 - title: No magic